CTWaldock/budget-management-system/README.md

 - Categories?
 Represent as a model or as a type of expense?
 How should a budget know about its categorical expenses and update that without having to make multiple queries every time?
 Would belong to a budget and have many expenses.
 Maybe the budget model would have expenses through categories?

-- Eventually switch over to a group budget system.
+- Eventually switch over to a group budget system?